UM-Bridge/umbridge/README.md

 ## Servers

+Refer to the servers in this repository for working examples of the server integrations shown in the following.

 ### Python server

-In order to provide a model via HTTP, it first needs to be defined by specifying its input and output sizes as well as the actual model evaluation.
+In order to provide a model server, again the httpmodel.py module can be used.

+First the model needs to be defined by specifying its input and output sizes as well as the actual model evaluation.
 The latter is implemented in the ```__call__``` method.

 ```
 class TestModel(httpmodel.Model):